1970Mr/news-portal/README.md

 - **Features:**
     - Upload and manage images
-        - View all uploaded files on the site
+        - View all uploaded images on the site
-        - Edit existing files
+        - Edit existing images
-        - Create new files
+        - Create new images
+    - Upload and manage videos
+        - Perform CRUD (Create, Read, Update, Delete) operations on videos
+        - Generate and copy link for videos
+        - Create custom and auto thumbnails for videos

 ### Newsletter